Encoding a qubit with Majorana modes in superconducting circuits

 \section{Abstract}

-Majorana fermions are long-sought exotic particles that are their own antiparticles and satisfy non-Abelian statistics.
-Here we utilize superconducting circuits to construct two superconducting-qubit arrays where Majorana modes can occur.
-Moreover, we propose to use four superconducting qubits as the smallest system to demonstrate the braiding of Majorana modes and show how the states before and after braiding Majoranas can be discriminated.
-This provides an experimentally realizable, relatively simple system for manipulating and probing Majorana fermions.
+Majorana fermions are long-sought exotic particles that are their own antiparticles.
+Here we {propose to utilize} superconducting circuits to construct two superconducting-qubit arrays where Majorana modes can occur. {A so-called Majorana qubit is encoded by using the unpaired Majorana modes, which emerge at the left and right ends of the chain in the Majorana-fermion representation.
+We also show this Majorana qubit in the spin representation and its advantage, over a single superconducting qubit, regarding quantum coherence.} Moreover, we propose to use four superconducting qubits as the smallest system to demonstrate the braiding of Majorana modes and show how the states before and after braiding Majoranas can be discriminated.

-{\it Introduction.}{\bf---}Majorana fermions are particles that are their own antiparticles and satisfy non-Abelian statistics.
-These long-sought particles have recently received considerable interest (see, e.g., \cite{Wilczek,Read,Ivanov,Kitaev-1,Fu,Sau,Alicea-PRB,Lee}).
-It has been recognized~\cite{wire} that a relatively easy to engineer system{\bf---}one-dimensional (1D) semiconducting wires on an $s$-wave superconductor{\bf---}can realize a nontrivial topological state supporting Majorana fermions.
-This state is characteristic of 1D topological superconductors~\cite{Kitaev-1}, in which Majorana modes can occur without requiring the presence of vortices in the system.
-Moreover, it was proposed~\cite{Alicea} to use tunable 1D semiconducting wire networks on an $s$-wave superconductor to demonstrate the non-Abelian statistics of Majorana fermions, because the Majoranas in the semiconducting wires can also behave like vortices in a $p+ip$ superconductor~{\cite{Read,Ivanov}}.
-In addition, it was also recognized~\cite{Kitaev-2} that when a Jordan-Wigner transformation is performed, a 1D quantum Ising model is equivalent to a 1D topological superconductor, and Majorana modes can also occur therein.
+Majorana fermions are particles that are their own antiparticles.
+These long-sought particles have recently received considerable interest (see, e.g., Refs.~\cite{Wilczek,Stern,Read,Ivanov,Kitaev-1,Fu,Sato,Sau,Alicea-PRB,Lee,Rakhmanov}).
+It has been recognized~\cite{wire1,wire2,wire3} that a relatively easy-to-engineer system{\bf---}one-dimensional (1D) semiconducting wires on an $s$-wave superconductor{\bf---}can realize a nontrivial topological state supporting Majorana fermions.
+This state is characteristic of 1D topological superconductors~\cite{Kitaev-1}, in which Majorana modes can occur without requiring the presence of vortices in the system. {The recent experimental observation~\cite{Mourik} of a zero-bias peak in the differential conductance of a semiconductor nanowire coupled to a superconductor suggested the possible existence of Majorana fermions.} Moreover, it was proposed~\cite{Alicea} to use tunable 1D semiconducting wire networks on an $s$-wave superconductor to demonstrate the non-Abelian statistics of Majorana fermions, because the Majoranas in the semiconducting wires can also behave like vortices in a $p+ip$ superconductor{~\cite{Read,Ivanov}}.
+In addition, it was also recognized~\cite{Kitaev-2, Lieb} that when a Jordan-Wigner transformation is performed, a 1D quantum Ising model is equivalent to a 1D topological superconductor, and Majorana modes can also occur therein.
 Nevertheless, less attention has been paid to this quantum Ising model than to 1D topological superconductors because it was often regarded as a toy model.